codeweaver116/getprospa-api/README.md

 c.
 Code Pipeline
 d.
 Helm Charts for Deployment (Will work on top of Kubernertes to shorten the deployment time)
 3. Database Management on AWS (MySQL v8)
-4. How would you handle migration from Digital Ocean to AWS
+4. How would you handle migration from Digital Ocean to AWS [use data migration tool from ]

 # Technical Challenge